connorsharpmckinnis/road-health/README.md

 ### ✉️ Contact / Contributing

-This project is maintained by [Town of Cary, NC].
+This project is maintained by Connor McKinnis at the Town of Cary, NC, USA.
 For feedback, ideas, or partnership discussions, reach out to Connor McKinnis (connor.mckinnis@carync.gov).
 I know very little about what I'm doing, so feedback in simple terms is greatly appreciated.

 (Internal use only at this stage.
 Contribution guidelines and license will be added post-pilot.)